FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 I-693 validity changed on June 11, 2025.
 USCIS clarified that a Form I-693 signed on or after Nov.
 1, 2023, is valid only while the application it was submitted with remains pending.
 If that underlying application is withdrawn or denied, the I-693 is no longer valid for a future filing.
 That change does not mean a still-pending I-485 automatically needs a new medical exam solely because time has passed.

 Proclamations 10949 and 10998 and the companion USCIS memos.
 Proclamation 10949 (June 4, 2025) and Proclamation 10998 (December 16, 2025, effective January 1, 2026) impose entry restrictions on 19 full-ban countries and 20 partial-ban countries.
-The USCIS memos PM-602-0192 and PM-602-0193 translate those restrictions into adjudicative holds on I-485, I-765, I-131, I-751, and I-589 for nationals of affected countries.
-USCIS partially lifted asylum-benefit holds for non-high-risk nationals on March 30, 2026.
+The USCIS memos PM-602-0192 and PM-602-0193 translated those restrictions into adjudicative holds on I-485, I-765, I-131, I-751, and I-589 for nationals of affected countries.
+A federal court vacated the USCIS benefit-hold policies (PM-602-0192, PM-602-0194, and PA-2025-26) on June 5, 2026, so USCIS treats them as not in effect agency-wide and is resuming those adjudications, though the government may appeal.
+The separate State Department pause on immigrant-visa issuance for 75 countries and the underlying travel-ban proclamations stay in force at the consular stage.
 For context on the broader landscape, see our coverage of the Trump travel ban and who it affects and the State Department pause on immigrant visa processing for 75 countries.

 CSPA reversion (August 15, 2025).
 USCIS reverted Child Status Protection Act age calculation from the Dates for Filing chart back to the Final Action Dates chart.
 That narrows the window in which a derivative child's age "freezes" and creates fresh aging-out risk for F2A and EB derivative beneficiaries approaching 21.